jereodell/poetry/gaze.md

 in the waiting rooms of mortality: each
 its own map of the unspoken lost, awaited.

-Flesh, her check turns to the gaze, criss-crossed
+Flesh, her check turns to the gaze, crisscrossed
 in the deep weave; flesh, the role of fat at his nape:

 in this, the crease, the valley of the living.